Why we need a new public high school in Canada Bay

-Canada Bay LGA needs a new public high school.
+Canada Bay LGA needs a new public high school

 At 25%, the percentage of students attending Concord High – their only local public high school – is far lower than the NSW statewide average of 65% of students who attend public high schools in their local area.
 There are anecdotal reports of unmet demand, including a substantial number of would-be attendees of Concord High going to local Catholic High Schools.